peterch405/pchic_network/README.md

 `install.packages("renv")`

-When you open the project `CHiC_network.Rproj` in RStudio restore the Packrat snapshot:
+When you open the project `CHiC_network.Rproj` in RStudio, first restore the renv snapshot by running:

 `renv::restore()`